 Hydrocephalus can be divided into two categories, obstructive and communicating.
 Obstructive hydrocephalus occurs when passageways within the ventricular system of the brain are blocked.
 In contrast, communication hydrocephalus occurs when CSF cannot be absorbed back into the bloodstream.

 Because of these significant risks, it’s crucial to identify early signs and symptoms of hydrocephalus and seek treatment as early as possible.
-In the following section, we’ll discuss common signs and symptoms of hydrocephalus.
+In the following section, we’ll explain common signs and symptoms of hydrocephalus.

 Signs and Symptoms of Hydrocephalus

-Likewise, hydrocephalus can present itself differently depending on one’s age.
+Likewise, hydrocephalus may present itself differently depending on one’s age.
 For example, infants commonly present with progressive macrocephaly (an excessively enlarged head).
 This is because the fibrous tissues in between the bones that make up the skull (sutures) are softer and not fully fused together yet.
 As children reach about 2 years, the sutures fuse together and harden into bone.
 Children older than 2 years generally exhibit symptoms of intracranial hypertension (high pressure in the brain).

 - Rapid head growth

 - Abnormal head shape